Unlocking the Secrets of Longevity: Supplements That May Increase Lifespan

-This article explores the world of supplements that have been shown to offer longevity benefits.
+This article explores the world of supplements that have been possibly shown to increase lifespan.
 It provides an overview of supplements such as resveratrol, curcumin, omega-3 fatty acids, vitamin D, coenzyme Q10, nicotinamide riboside, and green tea extract, calcium alpha-ketoglutarate (Ca-AKG), and other.
 All of which have been shown to increase lifespan or have anti-aging effects.

 Resveratrol